-- Refer to the job construction drawings to determine the "coil side" of the opening, or the side of the opening on which the coil is to be installed.
+- 1. Refer to the job construction drawings to determine the "coil side" of the opening, or the side of the opening on which the coil is to be installed.
 Then determine which jamb wall is your "operator side", or side on which the operator is to be installed.
 The following instructions refer to these directional cues. - 2.
 Unpack the barrel assembly.
 Note the markings on the barrel, see Figure 6.1 below.

-Figure 6.1 - Barrel Markings (left hand adjust shown)
+Figure 6.1 - Barrel Markings (right hand operation shown)

-3. Position the barrel assembly on the coil side of the opening, with the end marked "operator" towards the "operator side" of the opening.
-In order to alleviate the ring and bracket installation, place the barrel assembly on blocks or spacers such that it is elevated off the ground.
+3. Position the barrel assembly on the coil side of the opening, with the end containing the longer gearend towards the "operator side" of the opening.
+In order to alleviate the bracket installation, place the barrel assembly on blocks or spacers such that it is elevated off the ground.